-The beginning of May marks the start of Asian American and Pacific Islander Heritage Month, a time to honor and explore the rich cultures and contributions within this diverse community.
-It’s also an opportunity to come together and show support for the local AAPI community in Chicago by celebrating their traditions and achievements.
+The beginning of May marks the start of Asian American and Pacific Islander Heritage Month, the perfect time to honor and explore the rich contributions of this diverse community in Chicago and beyond.

 AAPI Heritage Month events and activities in Chicago

 This free performance will showcase the tradition and history of ancient Cambodian music.
-Held at the Harold Washington Library Center, the event is presented by the National Cambodian Heritage Museum and Killing Fields Memorial and will feature traditional Cambodian sounds and instruments.
+Held at the Mount Greenwood branch, the event is presented by the National Cambodian Heritage Museum and will feature traditional Cambodian sounds and instruments.

 AAPI Restaurant Week (May 17 – 26)